 Faculty are welcome to bring classes to the greenhouse and research projects that require the greenhouse are encouraged.
 A space request form must be filled out in advance.
 It is available here (DOC, 41 KB).

-By prearrangement, the greenhouse offers tours of the conservatory, which now holds over 900 species of plants from around the world.
+Please note: Conservatory tours have been suspended until further notice.
+By prearrangement, the greenhouse offers group tours of the conservatory, which now holds over 1200 species of plants from around the world.
 Group size should be limited to fifteen people.